Arthon83/Car-price-prediction/README.md

 ![Train and Test set difference](https://github.com/Arthon83/Car-price-prediction/blob/master/png/hist.png)

 ## Conclusion
-In the evaluation has clear for me, the dataset is unbalaced, becouse has much more car from 10-16 age than other, and the features does not contain the cars exact status.
-The solution this problem, maybe gather more data from younger and older cars, make balace the dataset and the predicting will be more precise.
+The dataset is unbalaced, becouse has much more car from 10-16 age than other, and the features does not contain the cars exact status.
+The solution this problem, maybe gather more data from younger and older cars, to make it balace the dataset and the predicting will be more precise.

 You can see this project in production [here.](http://carpred.ml)